ARM-software/arm-trusted-firmware/docs/porting-guide.md

 CPU would be 0x100 to indicate that it does not belong to cluster 0.
 Cluster 1 is missing but needs to be accounted for to reach this single CPU in the topology tree.
 Hence it is marked as `PSCI_AFF_ABSENT`.

-### Function : plat_get_max_afflvl() [mandatory]

-    Argument : void
-    Return   : int

-This function may execute with the MMU and data caches enabled if the platform port does the necessary initializations in `bl31_plat_arch_setup()`.
-It is only called by the primary CPU.

-This function is called by the PSCI implementation both during cold and warm boot, to determine the maximum affinity level that the power management operations should apply to.
-ARMv8-A has support for 4 affinity levels.
-It is likely that hardware will implement fewer affinity levels.
-This function allows the PSCI implementation to consider only those affinity levels in the system that the platform implements.
-For example, the Base AEM FVP implements two clusters with a configurable number of CPUs.
-It reports the maximum affinity level as 1, resulting in PSCI power control up to the cluster level.

 ### Function : platform_setup_pm() [mandatory]